awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-api-with-vpclink-cli.md

    Make sure to use a stringified JSON list as the `patch-operations` parameter value\.

-    Using a stage variable to set the `connectionId` value has the advantage of having the same API integrated with different `VpcLink`s by resetting the stage variable value\.
-This is useful for switching your API to a different VPC link to migrate to a different Network Load Balancer or a different VPC\.
+    You can use a stage variable to integrate your API with a different VPC or Network Load Balancer by resetting the `VpcLink`s stage variable value\.

    Because we used the private proxy integration, the API is now ready for deployment and for test runs\.
 With the non\-proxy integration, you must also set up the method response and integration response, just as you would when setting up an [API with HTTP custom integrations](api-gateway-create-api-step-by-step.md#api-gateway-create-resource-and-methods)\.